There are three main learning styles: visual, auditory, and kinesthetic.

-If you are a visual learner, you will benefit most if you will be exposed to videos, posters, slides, pictures.
+If you are a visual learner, you will benefit most if you are exposed to videos, posters, slides, and pictures.

 Visual learners remember information easier if it is presented visually rather than if that information is presented in a verbal way.

 Typically, visual learners benefit from these techniques:

 - Use differently colored pens and/or highlighters to color-code various concepts.

 - Circle and/or underline important words/phrases.